April 18, 2019 | Larry Goldman | Senior Director, Product Marketing

 Almost immediately, Cathy receives an email alert letting her know that she has an open ticket.
 (If she is unavailable and does not respond, a second email is sent to a larger group where another assigned Financials engineer will pick up the ticket.
-With support engineers on call around the world, the ticket will always be responded to within the Service License Agreement, or SLA, of fifteen minutes.)
+With support engineers on call around the world, the ticket will always be responded to within the Service Level Agreement, or SLA, of fifteen minutes.)

 Cathy opens her email, sees that it’s James, and gets to work.
 Cathy then opens her ticketing system dashboard, where she can view all of her active and past tickets.
 She brings up the new ticket, pores over the details and views the attachments.
 Although James has the issue listed as a Priority 3, which must be answered within a day, Cathy answers within four minutes.